 See our top picks for luxury romantic escapes around the world.

 We were up bright and early the next day for another safari where we had the chance to see even more wildlife.
 Two days allowed us to take our time and relax.
 We saw a lot on day one, so day two was about looking for the more obscure animals on safari.

 Most Exciting Wildlife Spotting on our Sri Lanka Safari

-A first for us was a five metre long python spanning the entire width of the road.
-We stopped to watch it slowly cross into the jungle and marvelled at it’s beauty and strength.
+It was our first time seeing such a gigantic snake in the wild.
+This five-meter long (15 Feet) python spanning the entire width of the road.
+We stopped to watch it slowly cross into the jungle and marveled at its beauty and strength.

 It was the wrong time of year for peacocks to show off their feathers, but the last time we were there, we saw many a peacock strutting their stuff.